I received the package (not yet opened) but I really want to thank Leilani for an amazing service.

 Those answers change a lot depending on who is using it.
 A solo camper with one duffel can accept a heavier chair.
 A family headed to the beach or a tournament usually feels every extra item by trip two.

-Seating for two once converted
+| Seating | Single person | Seating for two once converted |

-Carries gear first, then becomes seating
+| Gear hauling | None | Carries gear first, then becomes seating |

-Built to move family event gear and provide a shared seat
+| Capacity use | Built for one seated user | Built to move family event gear and provide a shared seat |

 This is why experienced parents stop comparing chairs in isolation.
 The better question is whether your seating also reduces the number of trips from the car.